ZhengJiawen44/Boomerang-32/README.md

 - a menu to test button responsiveness

 ## I will start a daily log section, if you are interested in my development process

 ### day 3 (20/8/2024)
 - I replaced the touch sensor with a accelerometer+gyroscope.
 I hope to use this sensor to awake the boomerang from deep sleep when the device is held up. (much like mordern smartphones)
 - if the jumper wires arrive today I will complete everything in milestone #2.
 - I need to implement a shorter and simpler button debounce logic wihtout compromising quality. button debounce is when a button is pressed once but makes contact with the circuit more than once, kind of like when you hit a ball once but it doesnt just hit the ground once, but multiple times before coming to a rest.
 This is problematic as the esp32 will interpret these bounces as additional clicks. we can use code to fix this issue, I just don't want to write long and complex logic that makes it harder to debug.

+### day 4 (24/8/2024)
+- installed all the hardwares
+- going to work on the software next time
 # Thats all folks (for now...)